The Spark Presents

 Sparks Happen When Curious Minds Connect Sparks Happen When Curious Minds Connect Sparks Happen When Curious Minds Connect

-Our curated talks, engaging presentations, and thought-provoking film screenings foster community discussions that promote dialogue and strengthen connections within our community.
+Our talks, presentations and film screenings foster dialogue and strengthen connections within our community.

 Welcome to The Spark Presents